 OzJet 2018-Present

-Meanwhile, Mr Conagher set about updating Outback Air’s fleet, especially their de Havilland Dash 8s, with newer equipment.
-At the 2019 Paris Air Show he inked a deal with Aria Aircraft Company to buy 6 Aria V42qc eVTOL Quick Change combi aircraft.
-The V42qc’s ability to carry any combination of cargo and/or up to 42 passengers, along with its groundbreaking vertical takeoff and landing (VTOL) technology, combined to make the aircraft a logical choice to use in connecting to remote Outback destinations far and wide.
+Meanwhile, Mr Conagher set about updating Outback Air’s fleet, with newer equipment.
+At the 2019 Paris Air Show he inked a deal with Aria Aircraft Company to buy 6 Aria V42qc VTOL Quick Change combi aircraft, in a bid to replace the de Havilland Dash-8s.
+The V42qc’s ability to carry any combination of cargo and/or up to 42 passengers, along with its groundbreaking vertical takeoff and landing (VTOL) technology, combined to make the aircraft an attractive and logical choice to use in connecting with remote Outback destinations far and wide.

 As of 2024, David “Yank” Conagher continues to run both OzJet and Outback Air from the same hangar and offices where the company began back in 1947.
-He has indicated plans to retire within the next couple of years, but doesn’t seem to be in a hurry to do so just yet.
+He has indicated that he plans to retire within the next couple of years, but doesn’t seem to be in a hurry to do so just yet.

 Destinations